lukmanr/CLVPipelines/README.md

 In the previous section of the tutorial, you run the pipelines using Kubeflow Pipelines UI.
 In this part, you submit the pipelines for execution using `kfp.Client()` API from the Kubeflow Pipelines SDK.

 `kfp.Client()` is a programmatic interface to the Kubeflow Pipelines runtime.
 It can be used to integrate Kubeflow Pipelines with other CI/CD and data management processes.

+The scripts in `/run` folder demonstrate how to use `kfp.Client()` to connect to the Kubeflow Pipelines runtime, create experiments and submit runs.